 There are numerous activities available on the island during the summer season – for all ages and interests.
 If you wish to book an activity, please call them giving at least 24 hours notice or call by the activity centre itself.
 Most operators now take credit cards, but you should clarify this beforehand and credit card details may be required as a form of deposit, particularly when equipment is being hired.
 Please also ensure you check the extent of the cover provided by your holiday insurance as certain activities may be specifically excluded.

-The region is not particularly renowned for its climbing amenities, many of the climbs are quite technically difficult and require a degree of competence and fitness so should only be attempted by confident climbers.
+Many of the climbs are quite technically difficult and require a degree of competence and fitness so should only be attempted by confident climbers.
 Areas include the Bavella mountain.